Kanchan Chaudhary Bhattacharya

 Kanchan Chaudhary Bhattacharya (c.
 1947 - 26 August 2019) was the second woman officer in Indian Police Service (IPS) in India, the first being Kiran Bedi.
-A 1973 batch IPS officer, she was the first woman to become Director General of Police of a state and retired on 31 October 2007 after 33 years of service.
+A 1973 batch IPS officer, she was the first woman to become Director General of Police (Head of Police Force) of a state and retired on 31 October 2007 after 33 years of service.
 She then turned to politics and ran as a candidate of Aam Aadmi Party from Haridwar, Uttarakhand in the 2014 Indian general election.

 Early life and education

 Chaudhary was born in Himachal and lived in Amritsar and Delhi.
 She was the first child of Madan Mohan Chaudhary.
 Chaudhary attended the Government College for Women, Amritsar.
 Later, Kanchan completed her Master of Arts (MA) in English Literature from Indraprastha College, Delhi University, followed by a Master of Business Administration (MBA) degree from the University of Wollongong, New South Wales, Australia in 1993.

 In an interview in 2014, Kanchan explains that she was inspired to become a police officer after her father was caught up in a property matter and was attacked; at that time police officers were not ready to register a case against the attackers.
 So when she cleared the Civil Services exams, it was clear to her that she would join the Indian Police Services as a path to serving justice.